 Other Tips for Driving in Snow

 Drive below the speed limit.
-The maximum speeds are 90 km/h for rural paved roads, 80 km/h for rural gravel roads, and 50 km/h for urban roads.
+The maximum speeds in Iceland are 90 km/h for rural paved roads, 80 km/h for rural gravel roads, and 50 km/h for urban roads.
 If there’s snow or ice on the road, drive slower than you usually would so as to reduce the likelihood of hydroplaning.

 Leave extra space behind the car in front.
 Remember that the stopping distance is much longer when roads are wet.
 If you’d normally leave one full car length, leave two or more.
 This will improve your reaction times, especially for unforeseen circumstances.